 Ravioli In Cultures Around The World

-Traditional Ravioli originated from Rome, Italy, filled with ricotta cheese, spinach, nutmeg, and black pepper.
-Also in Italy, but the Ravioli in Sardinia is filled with ricotta and grated lime peels.
+Traditional Ravioli can be considered an element for traditional soups originated from Italy.
+It’s often filled with ricotta cheese, spinach, nutmeg, and black pepper.
+Also, Ravioli in Sardinia is filled with ricotta and grated lime peels.

 In Cyprus, Ravioli will be filled with Halloumi, a hard cheese soaked in saltwater and made from goat and sheep milk, boiled in chicken broth served with grated flour and dried mint.

 In Turkey, manti is a traditional dumpling filled with lamb or ground beef similar to Ravioli served with chili sauce and yogurt.
 It’s also an essential dish of Kazakhstan, Kyrgyzstan, and Turkic cuisines.

 East Asian countries such as Korea, China, and Japan have similar dishes to Ravioli as jiaozi, baozi, and wonton.

 Gujiya is a dish similar to Ravioli in India with a filling of dried fruit, sugar, and a mixture of sweet spices deep fried in vegetable oil.
 This dish is often processed during festivals.